Student Resources and Policies

 • Delinquency in payment of fees

 • In cases where students are viewed as disruptive, uncooperative, or detrimental to the progress of the class, a faculty member may request that individual students either be removed from the class or not permitted to register.
-In all cases, the dean shall decide whether a student should be dismissed, if a warning notice should be issued prior to dismissal, and/or if a parent-teacher conference is required.
+In all cases, the School shall decide whether a student should be dismissed, if a warning notice should be issued prior to dismissal, and/or if a parent-teacher conference is required.

 Notices